What is Sciatica?

 - Manual Therapy: Techniques like spinal manipulation or mobilization to relieve pressure and improve movement.

-- Exercise Programs: Strengthening and stretching exercises tailored to your specific needs.
+- Exercise Programs: Strengthening and stretching exercises tailored to your unique condition.

 - Education and Advice: Teaching you how to move safely and prevent further pain.